babashka/sci/doc/libsci.md

 The above instructions are for a Linux system.

-For macos, the file extension of the shared library should be different, probably `.dylib`.
+For Mac OS, the file extension of the shared library should be different, probably `.dylib`.

 For Windows, the file extension of the shared library should be different, probably `.dll`.
 Also it may be necessary to use `WinDLL` instead of `CDLL`.